banach-space/cpp-tutor/README.md

 Platform Support
 ----------------
 The only requirement for **cpp-tutor** is a C++17 compliant compiler and `CMake-3.4.3` or newer.
-It is supported on Linux, Mac OS X and Windows and is regularly tested against the following configurations (extracted from the CI
+It is supported on Linux, Mac OS X and Windows, and is regularly tested against the following configurations (extracted from the CI
 files: `.travis.yml` and `appveyor.yml`):
   * Linux Ubuntu 16.04 (GCC-7 and LLVM-7)
   * Windows (Visual Studio 2015)
   * Mac OS X 10.13 (Apple LLVM 10)

-Locally I used GCC-8.2.1 and LLVM-7 for development.
 Please refer to the CI logs (links at the top of the page) for reference setups.

 Usage
 -----
-The [items](#items) discussed here are independent and you can be studied in any order that works for you.
+The [items](#items) covered in this tutorial are independent and you can be studied in any order that works for you.
 Once you choose an item that's of interest to you, go through the links and code samples available below.
 Next, [build](#build-instructions) and run it.
-Most binary files print to `stdout`.
+Most executables print to `stdout`.
 Make sure that you understand where the output comes from, what it means and that it matches the comments in the code.

 Some examples implement undefined behaviour, contain compiler errors or code that leads to memory leaks.
 Such _broken_ or _problematic_ parts of the code